-What do Seventh-day Adventists Love about the Sabbath?
+What do Seventh-day Adventists love about the Sabbath?

-And best of all, we get to spend more time with God, marveling at the world created for humanity to enjoy.
+And best of all, we get to spend more time with God, marveling at the world He created for humanity to enjoy.

 As Jesus Himself said, “It is more blessed to give than to receive” (Acts 20:35, NKJV).

-By keeping the Sabbath and not working on that day, Adventists show their trust in God to provide for them and to take care of them.
+Adventists love the Sabbath because it also deepens our trust in God.
+By keeping the Sabbath and not working on that day, we show our trust in God to provide for and take care of us.

-As Scripture says, “Oh, taste and see that the LORD is good; Blessed is the man who trusts in Him!”
+But in order to really understand the joys of the Sabbath, it’s best to experience it yourself.
+As Scripture says, “Oh, taste and see that the Lord is good; blessed is the man who trusts in Him!”
 (Psalms 34:8, NKJV).